cristianoliveira/pono/README.md

 - Supports pattern matching for including or excluding files.
 - Built-in dry-run mode to preview changes before applying them.
 - Verbose mode for detailed output.
-- Manage same link with diffrent source and toogle between them.
+- Manage the same link with different sources and toggle between them.

 ## Table of Contents